A big, messy smartphone

 I don’t like laptops.
 Never did.
 By 2010, though, a new trend started in my life.
 Around that time, friends and relatives already knew that I only used computers for lightweight things, such as developing software and surfing the web.
 They started giving me their “old” (read 4+ years old…) laptops, knowing that they’d still last for a handful of years in my hands.
 It was a good deal for both parties: I’d get a new old machine, they wouldn’t feel the moral burden of throwing away a high tech piece of hardware that, truth be told, was still in good working conditions.

 Why would they do that?
 Word of the day: convenience.
 It wasn’t always easy to find tech support for some models (“Official Apple Support” in the case of Macs), parts were expensive and doing it yourself, especially ten or so years ago, was a tough undertaking.
 Most importantly: the hardware wouldn’t keep up with the software’s requirements.
-New media formats and content delivery techniques came out in the past decade and web services and video games started making use of them almost immediately, so the GPUs, CPUs and RAMs that could once handle those processes smoothly all of a sudden became an annoying impedance.
+New media formats came out in the past decade and web services and video games started making use of them almost immediately, so the GPUs, CPUs and RAMs that could once handle those processes smoothly all of a sudden became an annoying impedance.

 Of course, I wouldn’t notice it that much because I was a free soul running a featherweight Linux distro and coding on minimalistic text editors.
 Sadly, it wouldn’t take long before it started affecting me as well.